FrancisVila/MFT_convert/content/en/docs/SecureTransport/Developer_Guide/custom_connector/custom_protocol.md

 -   `boolean isRemoteDnsResolutionEnabled(String zoneName) throws NoSuchZoneException;`
 -   `String getPublicURLPrefix(String zoneName) throws NoSuchZoneException`

 The `getProxy` method of the proxy service will return a "`null`" object, if there is no proxy with the specified type defined in the selected DMZ zone.
-The specific custom connector implementation decides whether to use this proxy for the transfer or not.The default <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> zone is **Private**.
+The specific custom connector implementation decides whether to use this proxy for the transfer or not.The default {{< SecureTransport/componentshortname  >}} zone is **Private**.

 <span id="SSL"></span>

-### <span style="background-color: #ffffff;">SSL Context Service</span>
+###

 To use the SSL context service, declare a variable with `@Inject` annotation (`javax.inject.Inject`) to the interface of the certificate service provided in the API: